Common Questions

 We will NOT provide online counseling if you: are experiencing suicidal thoughts, thoughts of self-harm or harming others, have substance abuse issues, are experiencing domestic violence, or are in the midst of an acute crisis.

-Please contact our Oregon Counseling intake coordinator at 541-868-2004 ext1 with any additional questions.
+Please contact us at 541-868-2004 with any additional questions

 How do you work with people from diverse backgrounds?